Let’s Talk Thrifty Marketing Tactics…

 This is the perfect “long-term” strategy in my opinion, and it could also help you to build massive goodwill with your audience, and you could generate trust if you’re able to successfully help your audience.

 I know I know.
-Forum marketing just isn’t cool anymore, especially since we’re headed into 2018 for goodness sake!
+Forum marketing just isn’t cool anymore, especially since we’re headed into the world of socia-media-omnipotence (lol) for goodness sake!

 However, please remember that forums can still be a really cool place to plug your webinar registration link, especially if your forum is stuffed to the brim with an audience who would benefit from your webinar presentation.